BridgeWorks

 .

-– What their siblings are currently doing (especially if older – are they in jail, dead, sold, etc?)
+– Where are their siblings and what are they currently doing (especially if older – are they in jail, dead, sold, etc?)

 .